The following exercises can be viewed as butoh psychodramas, games, or rituals. They all make use of Jo-Ha-Kyu.

 (Jo) One participant ash walks while another participant approaches who represents (and acts out) the ash walker’s phobia.
 It may be that it’s easier to act out something like an animal, but will take more creatively to act out something like open spaces or needles.
 This is the challenge for the perpetrating participant, to resonate with the qualia given to them.

 (Ha) As the ash walker reaches the other side, the embodied phobia participant gradually intensifies the fear.
-Phobias are known to be overblown, so the perpetrator is to also amp up the level to the max till there is no more intensity to show.
+Phobias are known to be overblown, so the perpetrator is to also amp up the level toward the max.

 Exercise 2: Fearless Mirror